-I made the mistake with my daughter of being impatient in the kitchen and she still struggles with that sometimes at 22, so I learned to CALM DOWN when we are cooking.
+I made the mistake with my daughter of being impatient in the kitchen and she still struggles with that sometimes as a grown up, so I learned to CALM DOWN when we are cooking.
 Sometimes I wish I could go back and change things, but all I can do now is do better.

 My kids don’t cook with me every week, but we at least cook a couple of things together each month and when we make our cookbook they get to make a recipe almost every day for a whole month!
 I have teenagers and grown adults that still tell me cooking with me was their favorite thing to do at Little Sprouts.
 That’s the proof the knowledge lasted a lifetime.

 Try to think of something you can cook with your kids today, and you’ll be enjoying a lot more than just some yummy food!

 Check out some fun recipes to cook with your kids:

 - Spaghetti pie

 - Cat eyes